Speedsaver/archlinuxarm-orangepi-zero/README.md

 If you use this method, please edit the Makefile to change the prefix of the toolchain from `arm-none-eabi-` to `arm-unknown-eabi-`.
 Alternatively if you run archlinux, you can install the arm-noneabi toolchain (gcc, binutils...)
-On ubuntu you can install gcc-arm-none-eabi.
+On ubuntu it's simply sudo apt install gcc-arm-none-eabi.

 Preparing the files
 ===================